-Military & Veterans Psychology (MVP®) Concentration
+Military & Veterans Psychology (MVP) Area of Emphasis

 Programs and Support For Our Military Community

-Our veterans flagship program Train Vets to Treat Vets® (TVTV) is funded by the Massachusetts Department of Veteran Services to train William James College student veterans to become clinicians effective in working with veteran populations, to outreach to SM/Vets to consider careers in mental health, while simultaneously educating them about the mental health needs of veterans returning from deployment, to create a supportive community for student veterans, family and friends of military personnel, and for those interested in working with veterans and military families.
+Our veterans flagship program Train Vets to Treat Vets® (TVTV) is funded by the Massachusetts Department of Veteran Services to train William James College student veterans to become clinicians effective in working with veteran populations, to outreach to service members and veterans to consider careers in mental health, while simultaneously educating them about the mental health needs of veterans returning from deployment, to create a supportive community for student veterans, family and friends of military personnel, and for those interested in working with veterans and military families.
 The program also offers state-wide training conferences for mental health professionals to expand awareness of veterans' mental health needs.

 - Training students to become clinicians effective in working with veteran populations